- Explain how to draft an essay from an outline

 Let’s take a look at a very simple example—imagine that you’ve already created an outline for a five-paragraph essay on “why I love my dog.”
 It might have the following headings:

-I. INTRODUCTION and THESIS: I love my dog because he is a good companion, he is well-behaved, and he is cute.
+I. INTRODUCTION and THESIS: I love my dog because he is a good companion, well-behaved, and cute.

 II.
 BODY PARAGRAPH 1: My Dog is a Good Companion